SSWConsulting/SSW.People.Profiles/Daniel-Mackay/Daniel-Mackay.md

 ### Dev Ops

-Daniel is a big believer in agile and is always searching for the most productive tool for the job.
+Daniel is a big believer in agile and productivity, and is always searching for the best tool for the job.
 He enjoys streamlining DevOps pipelines in GitHub/Azure DevOps to automate infrastructure changes, keep software quality high and ultimately get business value delivered to clients faster.